raspberrypilearning/guess-the-flag/en/step_6.md

 --- /hint ---

 --- /hints ---
+--- /task ---

+--- task ---
-+ Run your code by pressing the green flag.
+Run your code by pressing the green flag.
 You will notice that the different flags do appear, but they go off the end of the stage.

 ![Flags go off the screen](images/flags-off-the-screen.png)

+--- /task ---

 Let's make two rows of three flags.

+--- task ---
-+ Add some code inside the loop to move down a row if there are three flags left in the `Chosen flags` list.
+Add some code inside the loop to move down a row if there are three flags left in the `Chosen flags` list.

 You can move down a row by using another `go to` block and keeping the `x` coordinate the same as the starting point, but decreasing the `y` coordinate to move downwards.